RaheeqMousa/switch-between-white-and-dark-mode-in-java-script/README.md

 ## How It Works
 - The user clicks a toggle (button).
-- JavaScript adds or removes a dark-mode class from the <body>.
+- JavaScript adds or removes a dark-mode class from the body.